Festivals Featured

 Bearded Theory Festival 2022

-The award winning festival has come a long way since it’s conception at the knockerdown pub in 2008.
-Now, it calls the independently owned 250-acre Catton Park estate its home, and what a home it is!
+Since its inception at the Knockerdown pub in 2008, this award-winning festival has come a long way.
+It now calls the independently owned 250-acre Catton Park estate its home, and what a splendid home it is!

-My first festival was probably when I was in my 20’s and I have been addicted to the buzz for over 20 years, I only wish I had been one earlier.
-With that in mind, it was a no brainer that my sons first festival would be now… at the impressable age of 12.
+My own inaugural festival experience was probably back when I was in my 20s, and I’ve been hooked on the excitement for over two decades.
+I only wish I had started attending festivals earlier.
+Keeping that in mind, it was an obvious choice that my son’s first festival would happen now, at the impressive age of 12.

-The evolution of summer music festivals has been rapid over the last few years with many attempting to cater for children and teens.
-Bearded Theory just seem to get this concept right each year!
-It’s one of the first events in the calendar which gives it an extra buzz and energetic atmosphere throughout the weekend.
+The evolution of summer music festivals has been rapid in recent years, with many striving to cater to children and teenagers.
+Bearded Theory consistently succeeds in understanding this concept year after year!
+It’s one of the first events on the calendar, which gives it an additional buzz and a vibrant atmosphere throughout the weekend.

 Beared Theory family festival

-Absolutely gutted we missed the Flaming Lips on the Friday, I believe they were outstanding as always, luckily I’ve manage to see them on a few occasions so its not all bad.
-The highlights for me were The Now and Nova Twins.
+I must admit, I’m devastated that we missed the Flaming Lips on Friday.
+I’ve heard they were outstanding, but luckily I’ve had the privilege of seeing them on a few occasions before, so it’s not all bad.
+The standout performances for me were The Now and Nova Twins.

-I had not heard of The Now previously but thought there set was really good and had the track Rewind on my playlist ever since.
+I hadn’t heard of The Now before, but their set was truly impressive, and I’ve had their track “Rewind” on my playlist ever since.

 2018 review Bearded Theory